mrdavemorgan/lepgallery/readme.txt

 == Notes ==

-* WordPress running on a Windows server is not supported at this time.
+* All image sizes including thumbnails, selected image view, movies, marquee, and column layout are customizable.
 * To display a caption over a gallery, add a file named banner.txt to that directory with the desired text.
 The file can include plain text or html.
 If no banner.txt is found, the name of the directory used.
 * The top level directory can optionally be used for a larger, marquee picture displayed.
 If chosen, load one picture file to the top level directory.
 This can be enabled/disabled using the UnGallery administration page.
 * To mark a gallery hidden, enter a name for hidden galleries on the UnGallery administration page.
 Any directories you create named "hidden", will not be visible via normal gallery browsing.
 A direct link may be sent to provide access to hidden galleries.
-* All image sizes including thumbnails, selected image view, movies, marquee, and column layout are customizable.
+* You can include UnGallery images in other areas of your WordPress site or other sites by embedding the URL from UnGallery into the external site.
+* WordPress running on a Windows server is not supported at this time.

 == License ==